Snowstorm kills at least 16 tourists, with hundreds stranded, at Pakistani resort - KTVZ

 Snowstorm kills at least 16 tourists, with hundreds stranded, at Pakistani resort

-At least 16 people have been killed in a snowstorm in the northeastern Pakistan resort town of Murree.
+At least 16 people have been killed in a snowstorm in the northeastern Pakistan resort town of Murree northeast of the capital Islamabad.

 The tourists, who were stuck in a traffic jam, suffered from a “food crisis” after being stranded, Interior Minister Sheikh Rashid said in a video statement Saturday.